wsherry/SYSC3303_Project/README.md

 Fixed a bug that was not allowing duplicate packets from being handled properly.
 7=6yWrote out detailed setup instructions

 Pragya Singh:
 Wrote, edited and formatted the report.
-Redo some diagrams as they were incorrect and or unclear.
+Redo some diagrams as they were incorrect and or unclear.Added in class diagram for Iteration 5.

 Sherry Wang:
 Fixed a bug that was not allowing duplicate packets from being handled properly.